Quick navigation:

 Your optimal wind-down window is based on your usual sleep schedule — following it will help you take full advantage of your body’s natural melatonin levels, which start to rise near wind-down.

-Your sleep need – how much sleep you need to get – is based on your usual sleep time, sleep debt, and how active you were throughout the day.
+Your wake-up time is based on sleep need – how much sleep you need to get.
+We calculate it considering your usual sleep schedule, sleep debt, and how active you were throughout the day.

 How is Battery different from Energy in my HRV measurements?